-Trusts can provide potential benefits, like control, incapacity protection, potential probate avoidance and tax planning opportunities.
-A trust could be a useful tool to incorporate in your estate strategy.
-But there are numerous types of trusts – and reasons each type could make sense for you – depending on your financial and personal situation.
+Trusts can provide potential benefits like control, incapacity protection, potential probate avoidance and tax planning opportunities.
+A trust can be a useful tool to incorporate in your estate strategy.
+There are many types of trusts and reasons why each type could make sense for you, depending on your financial and personal situation.

 The most common type of trust is called a revocable living trust.